Our content may include links to products from our partners

 This is a hard choice sometimes because depending on the market conditions you can either lose or make a profit if you opt for a variable rate.
-Fixed rate is definitely the safer option because it does not change during the whole term (Here you can better understand what is fixed and here regarding variable rates – it’s talking about mortgages conditions, but the idea is the same)
+A fixed rate is definitely a safer option because it does not change during the whole term

 So, when you have some information about your new loan’s terms, conditions and interest compare with your previous one.

 Before going to your lender and asking for consolidation or refinancing, you have to be perfectly aware of your current situation.
 What is the reason to do it?
 Are you unable to repay your loans?
 Or maybe the high-interest rate troubles you.